tnyeanderson/heart-sms-web/README.md

 ## Deploying to Production

-It is hosted in AWS S3.
-In order to deploy it, run `npm run build`.
-It will produce a `dist` directory.
-Put the `dist` directory content in Maple Media AWS S3 bucket named as pulsesms.app.
+This app is not ready for production at this time.

 ## Contributing

-Please fork this repository and contribute back using [pull requests](https://github.com/klinker-apps/pulse-sms-web/pulls).
-Features can be requested using [issues](https://github.com/klinker-apps/pulse-sms-issues/issues) on the Pulse SMS issue tracker/roadmap, rather than on the issues for this repo.
+Please fork this repository and contribute back using [pull requests](https://github.com/tnyeanderson/heart-sms-web/pulls).
+Features can be requested using [issues](https://github.com/tnyeanderson/heart-sms-web/issues) on the Heart SMS issue tracker/roadmap.
 I know there are some issues on this repo, right now.
 They will be migrated (or finished), as the app moves in to the production state.

 Any code, comments, and critiques are appreciated.

-### Pulse Experiments
+### Heart Experiments

 From an end-user perspective, I am not a big fan of just filling out the settings menu.
 Little "tweak" preferences that the majority of users will not find helpful, probably will not be added to the app.
 Making new preferences means a much higher overhead for new users, and a more complicated experience for current users.
 Many users will not understand "one-off" preferences and they will just confuse them, which is a bad user experience.